Companies spend a lot of money and effort to generate traffic, more or less qualified, on their website - Admit it... you too 😉

-The website owners are already required to inform their visitors of the use of third party cookies since the General Data Protection Regulations (GDPR) in 2018.
+With regard to third party cookies, the owners are already required to inform their visitors of their use since the General Data Protection Regulations (GDPR) in 2018.

 On the one hand, the ePrivacy bill of law, will restrict the use of third party cookies: